magicalbrad/thundertixGA4/README.md

 This solution gets around that by having the child frame pass the event information to the parent window to be recorded.

 This means the analytics from the Thundertix events will appear in your main site's analytics account.
+By default, this is st up to record the iframe events as standard page view, click, and scroll events on the main site, as this requires minimal setup.
+You can chose to record them using custom events, but that will require additional configuration in Google Analytics.

+Unfortunately, at this time Thundertix does not provide sufficient data to use GA4's recommended "purchase" event.
+So, by default a custom "ticket_purchase" event is used for conversions.
+This means that event must be manually configured as a custom event in Google Analytics, of you wish to track purchase events.

 ## Implementation
 ### Thundertix Child Frame